ray-project/ray/doc/source/train/deepspeed.rst

 Training with DeepSpeed
 =======================

-The :class:`~ray.train.torch.TorchTrainer` can help you easily launch your :ref:`DeepSpeed  <https://www.deepspeed.ai/>`_  training across a distributed Ray cluster.
+The :class:`~ray.train.torch.TorchTrainer` can help you easily launch your `DeepSpeed <https://www.deepspeed.ai/>`_  training across a distributed Ray cluster.

 All you need to do is run your existing training code with a TorchTrainer.
 You can expect the final code to look like this: